 The pelvic floor influences sexual function in a many ways.
-The pelvic floor muscles cross all three openings of the urethra, vagina and rectum.
+In females, the pelvic floor muscles cross all three openings of the urethra, vagina and rectum.
 A dysfunction in the urinary, gastrointestinal or reproductive system can influence the muscular tension in the pelvic floor.
-More often than not, the pelvic floor muscles are in a tight or guarded position.
+The muscles can be tight or in a guarded position.
 This can create a problem with intimacy since the muscles need to be supple and relaxed enough to stretch for penetration.
 This altered tension can also influence sensation during intimacy, that can prevent pleasure and the ability to climax.

 It is estimated that 25% of women will suffer with pelvic floor dysfunction at some point in their life.
 The medical term for painful penetration is dyspareunia, which can occur upon exam, tampon insertion or during intimacy.
 Pain with penetration, or the inability to tolerate penetration, could be due to tight pelvic floor muscles.
 Other possible causes of dyspareunia include endometriosis, loss of estrogen (creating dryness and atrophy), or over proliferation of nerve endings inside the vaginal opening contributing to a diagnosis of vulvodynia.
 Medical attention may be necessary before beginning pelvic floor treatment.
-A specialist in vulvar pain or urogynecology is a good place to start.
+A specialist in vulvar pain or urogynecology can rule out medical causes.

 To further understand human sexuality, it helps to understand how human beings are created uniquely and have both body and soul.
 Our physical body represents our spiritual body and what we do with our body matters.
 Sex is a more than a physical experience; it engages mind, body and soul.
 There are many references to physical union in scripture.
 For example, the erotic love language in the book of Song of Songs, which is located exactly at the center of the bible.
 We learn how the body “sings” a language of divine love.
 This is a language of pure love.
 Sex is designed to be an expression of love, which must come first and sex must be consensual.
 In Song of Songs, the bride is described as a garden and her groom knocks on the door of the garden and awaits her response.
 She opens her garden to him with her “yes” willingly and in total freedom: “Awake, O north wind, and come, O south wind!
 Blow upon my garden that its perfumes may spread abroad.
 Let my lover come to his garden, and eat its choice fruits.”
 (Song of Songs 4:16).
 Sex should not be forced or coerced, but must be be mutual.
 It is also no coincidence that the book of Wisdom chronologically follows this erotic love language.
 We need to be open to wisdom since sex was created for a purpose.

 Sex is also for babies!
 The fruits of a couple’s love can result in one of the biggest blessings, new life.
 Sex is for the other as a true gift and is necessary for natural reproduction.
 It has been said that a person discovers themselves in a true gift of themselves.
 Parenthood is the most selfless vocation and allows a person to see themselves as they truly are.
 True love is what is best for the other person and not for our own benefit.
-When we shift the focus off ourselves, we can be more generous, giving and loving.
+When we shift the focus from ourselves to others, we can be more generous, giving and loving.

 WHEN LOVES HURTS

 A healthy sex life is essential for the health of the pelvic floor.
 Unfortunately for millions of women, pain during or after penetration can result in partial or complete abstinence of intercourse, denying the couple the greatest benefit of the relationship.
 This is NOT NORMAL and it is necessary to temporarily abstain or stay away from activity that increases pain during the healing process.
-I know a vulvar pain specialist who tells her patients: “no sex is better than bad sex.”
+Think of the pelvic floor as a road under construction; the road might be bumpy or closed temporarily but eventually is paved and smooth.
 Avoiding sex during the healing process helps to prevent a conditioned response of clenching muscles further.
 Trauma can occur to the pelvic floor through sexual abuse, injury, falls to the tailbone or hip, pregnancy, childbirth, radiation, chemotherapy, straining and/or constipation.
 Healing is essential here.
 After the initial inflammation or injury is gone, the muscles remain in a protective spasm and scar tissue can proliferate.
 The pelvic floor muscles need to be retrained to relax, which can be accomplished through diaphragmatic breathing (reverse Kegels), pelvic floor stretching and manual release of the muscles and fascia.
 It is also crucial to avoid straining to urinate or defecate.
 Click here to read our blog on healthy bowel habits for the core.

 “To reduce pain, we need to reduce credible evidence of danger and